tnebooks/12th-chemistry/content.en/docs/coordination-chemistry/_index.md

 - The three dimensional spatial arrangement of ligand atoms/ions that are directly attached to the central atom is known as the coordination polyhedron (or polygon).
 - The number of ligand donor atoms bonded to a central metal ion in a complex is called the coordination number of the metal.
 - The oxidation state of a central atom in a coordination entity is defined as the charge it would bear if all the ligands were removed along with the electron pairs that were shared with the central atom.
-- Linkage isomers arise when an ambidentate ligand is bonded to the central metal atom/ion through either of its two different donor atoms.
+- This type of isomers arise when an ambidentate ligand is bonded to the central metal atom/ion through either of its two different donor atoms.
-- Coordination isomers arise in the coordination compounds having both the cation and anion as complex ions.
+- This type of isomers arise in the coordination compounds having both the cation and anion as complex ions.
 The interchange of one or more ligands between the cationic and the anionic coordination entities result in different isomers.
 - Ionisation isomers arise when an ionisable counter ion (simple ion) itself can act as a ligand.
 The exchange of such counter ions with one or more ligands in the coordination entity will result in ionisation isomers.
 - Geometrical isomerism exists in heteroleptic complexes due to different possible three dimensional spatial arrangements of the ligands around the central metal atom.
 This type of isomerism exists in square planar and octahedral complexes.
 - Coordination compounds which possess chirality exhibit optical isomerism similar to organic compounds.
 The pair of two optically active isomers which are mirror images of each other are called enantiomers.